ECCC-MSC/open-data/docs/msc-animet/readme_en.md

 MSC AniMet can be used to showcase a diversity of weather events such as storms, heat waves, hurricane trajectories, air quality events, extreme wind gusts, and much more.

-In its current incarnation, MSC AniMet provides access to [GeoMet-Weather](../msc-geomet/readme_en.md) layers.
+MSC AniMet provides access to [GeoMet-Weather and GeoMet-Climate](../msc-geomet/readme_en.md) layers.

 # Access